corretto/hotpatch-for-apache-log4j2/README.md

 Kudos to Volker Simonis for the original patch, he continues to amaze and delight in the Java industry :-) - Original patch at https://github.com/corretto/hotpatch-for-apache-log4j2

-This is a simple tool which injects a Java agent into a running JVM process.
-The agent will patch the `lookup()` method of all loaded `org.apache.logging.log4j.core.lookup.JndiLookup` instances to unconditionally return the string "Patched JndiLookup::lookup()".
-This should fix the [CVE-2021-44228](https://www.randori.com/blog/cve-2021-44228/) remote code execution vulnerability in Log4j without restarting the Java process.
+This is a tool which injects a Java agent into a running JVM process.
+The agent will attempt to patch the `lookup()` method of all loaded `org.apache.logging.log4j.core.lookup.JndiLookup` instances to unconditionally return the string "Patched JndiLookup::lookup()".
+It is designed to address the [CVE-2021-44228](https://www.randori.com/blog/cve-2021-44228/) remote code execution vulnerability in Log4j without restarting the Java process.

-This has been currently only tested with JDK 8 & 11 on Linux!
+The dynamic and static agents are known to run on JDK 8 & 11 on Linux whereas on JDK 17 only the static agent is working (see below).

 ## Building